pranavjadhav001/pranavjadhav001.github.io/about.md

 ---
 # About me

-Hi!
-I'm Pranav Jadhav, AI practitioner by day, cinephile/footballer/gamer by night.I graduated from DITE college of GGSIPU University of Delhi in 2019.I love to code, draw, train ml models.
+I'm Pranav Jadhav, AI practitioner by day, cinephile/footballer/gamer by night.I graduated from DITE college of GGSIPU University of Delhi in 2019.I love to code, draw, train ML models.
 ## Career

 ### Agsmartic Technologies